benshimonz/V1/README.md

 - _per {et, et, ...}_ - a optional list [1] of blue/logical/red entities right of the filter
 - if '←' : '←' should be defined, and should be a blue/logical/red entity
 - if '→' : '→' should be defined, and should be a blue/logical/red entity
-- if _'pair'_ : both '←' and '→' should be defined and be a blue/logical/red entity
+- if _'pair'_ : both '←' and '→' should be defined and be blue/logical/red entities

 If list [1] is not given: